bodrick/awesome/README.md

 ## C\#

+*   [BenVillalobos/msbuildism](https://github.com/BenVillalobos/msbuildism) - MSBuild is complicated.
+Let's lift the veil on it.
 *   [morelinq/MoreLINQ](https://github.com/morelinq/MoreLINQ) - Extensions to LINQ to Objects
 *   [DavidXanatos/priv10](https://github.com/DavidXanatos/priv10) - Privacy tool for windows with a built in firewall
 *   [PavelTorgashov/FastColoredTextBox](https://github.com/PavelTorgashov/FastColoredTextBox) - Fast Colored TextBox for Syntax Highlighting.
 The text editor component for .NET.